-1. Importance to Measure and Report: The measure did not meet the Importance Criteria Consensus was not reached on the Importance criteria
+1. Importance to Measure and Report: The measure did not meet the Importance Criteria (1a.
+Evidence, 1b.
+Performance Gap)

 1a.
 Evidence: Previous Evidence Evaluation Accepted; Initial 1b.
-Performance Gap: H-0; M-10; L-5; I-6

-Re-vote on 1b.
+Performance Gap: H-0; M-10; L-5; I-6 Re-vote on 1b.
 Performance Gap: M-11; L-8; I-1

 - For the 2008 endorsement evaluation, the developers stated that prolonged length of stay after pulmonary lobectomy is both a surrogate marker of morbidity and a direct marker of increased resource utilization.
 Lower performing thoracic programs have the opportunity to design quality improvement initiatives when they know their rate of risk adjusted prolonged length of stay.
 The Committee accepted the previous evidence evaluation. - For the current evaluation, the developers did not provide data on disparities from the measure as specified, but the Committee noted that there are studies demonstrating disparities based on the size of the program, the number of operations performed per year, insurance status, and general surgeons vs. board-certified thoracic surgeons. - For the current evaluation, the developer provided performance data from the STS General Thoracic Surgery Database (GTSD) for patients that underwent elective lobectomy for lung cancer between July 1, 2012 and June 30, 2015 that demonstrated a mean prolonged length of stay (PLOS) (>14 days) occurred in 4.3% of eligible patients.
 After the workgroup call the developer calculated the overall mean and median PLOS from 2009-2012, 2010-2013, 2011-2014, and 2012-2015.
 The PLOS decreased from a mean of 5.1% to 4.3% and the median decreased from 4.9% to 4.2% for all four time intervals.
-The Committee questioned whether 14 days was still an appropriate threshold for defining PLOS since LOS can be significantly impacted by surgical approach such as an open thoracotomy or a minimally-invasive thoracotomy as indicated in Wright et al 2010. - The Committee noted that the number of patients per region ranged from 2,996 per 40 surgeons to 7,756 patients per 73 surgeons, yet the mean PLOS was ~4.0% for each region.
-The Committee was concerned that low-volume providers may affect overall performance rates making it difficult to distinguish high-performers from low-performers and determining if a gap in care exists based on the data provided. - The Committee noted several concerns with the performance data provided by the developer. and did not reach consensus on performance gap.
-The Committee requested that the developer provide performance data on 10 days vs. 14 days PLOS and the correlation between the number of procedures performed (volume) and PLOS at the next maintenance review of the measure.
+The Committee questioned whether 14 days was still an appropriate threshold for defining PLOS since LOS can be significantly impacted

+- by surgical approach such as an open thoracotomy or a minimally-invasive thoracotomy as indicated in Wright et al 2010. - The Committee noted that the number of patients per region ranged from 2,996 per 40 surgeons to 7,756 patients per 73 surgeons, yet the mean PLOS was ~4.0% for each region.
+The Committee was concerned that low-volume providers may affect overall performance rates making it difficult to distinguish high-performers from low-performers and determining if a gap in care exists based on the data provided. - The Committee noted several concerns with the performance data provided by the developer.
+The Committee requested that the developer provide performance data on 10 days vs. 14 days PLOS and the correlation between the number of procedures performed (volume) and PLOS at the next maintenance review of the measure. - The Committee discussed the measure during the post-comment call and re-voted on the performance gap subcriterion.
+The Committee determined that the data provided did not demonstrate a gap in performance.